Stuycs-K/final-project-8-siddaramaiaht-whitee/WORKLOG.md

 ### 2023-06-01

 I worked on the bounce method with the PVectors in order to bounce the ball correctly.
 I made some progress using trigonometry, but the ball doesn't bounce quite right, yet.
 I also made the game look cleaner for a better playing experience.

+### 2023-06-02 - 2023-06-04

+I worked on the math for the bounce methods.
+I tried implementing the math, but there were some errors with the bouncing that caused the ball to roll instead of bounce.

 ## Eli White